-Ministers/Secretaries of MOWRM/MOLGRD&C, WARPO representatives, Mayor-KCC, Government Officials, LGI representatives, DPHE, Academicians and Researchers, Representatives of UN agencies, INGOs, NGOs, Private sector, Youth, and representatives from Vulnerable Groups, Students, and Media.
-More than three hundreds participants will attend this convention.
+Ministers/Secretaries of MOWRM/MOLGRD&C, other relevant GoB agencies, City Corporation, LGI representatives, Departtment of Public Health and Engineering, Academicians and Researchers, UN agencies, INGOs, NGOs, Private sector, Youth clubs/ groups, representatives from Vulnerable Groups, Students, and Media.
+More than one thousand are expected in the convention.